Rogengell/TwitterCloneAssignment/README.md

 # Assignment #2 :memo:

-## Week 44 implementing Gateway
+## Week 44 implementing Gateway :see_no_evil:

 We've already implemented a gateway in our system to facilitate communication and provide a single point of entry for users.
 This centralized approach enhances security by consolidating security measures.
 Additionally, the gateway improves scalability by efficiently handling increased traffic and optimizes performance through load distribution across backend services.
 It also simplifies API management by providing a centralized platform for managing and exposing APIs, as we will explore in more detail in future implementations.

-## Week 45 implementing some reliability
+## Week 45 implementing some reliability :ambulance:

 we implemented a retry policy because it can significantly improve the reliability of our microservices architecture.
 By automatically retrying failed requests, we can handle temporary issues like network glitches or service overloads, but we have to keep in mind that we have to fail fast.
 Thats why it's good practis that we have to use a circuit breaker pattern to prevent excessive retries and protect against cascading failures.
-This helps us to temporarily halt retries when a service is consistently failing, allowing it to recover and preventing resource exhaustion. **the circuit breaker pattern is not implemented but we should defentliy consider to do**
+This helps us to temporarily halt retries when a service is consistently failing, allowing it to recover and preventing resource exhaustion.

-## Week 46 Kubernetes
+## Week 46 Kubernetes :technologist:

 To deploy our services and jobs to Kubernetes, we built Docker images for each component.
 Here are the common commands used to create these images: